What are the different PS4 models?

-Will there be any PS4 Pro exclusive games?
+Will there any games exclusive to PS4 Pro?

 Even though the PS4 Pro offers greater performance, there’s no exclusive ‘PS4 Pro only’ games planned by Sony.
 Its policy is quite clear in that all PS4 games sold will be playable on any PS4 model you own.

-In terms of performance, the PS4 Slim spec is identical to the original PS4, and is available with 500GB or 1TB storage.
+In terms of performance, the PS4 Slim spec is identical to the original PS4, available with either 500GB or 1TB of storage.
 Unless you’re a pro gamer, the PS4 Slim will be the console most PS4 fans will opt for, given the cheaper price tag.

 PS4 Slim 500GB